chaoyangnz/loadrush/docs/README.md

 - TimescaleDB: listening on `5432`
 - Grafana: http://localhost:3000

-By default, we created a Loadflux dashboard to visualise: Virtual users, HTTP throughput (RPM), success/error rate etc.
+By default, we created a LOADRUSH dashboard to visualise: Virtual users, HTTP throughput (RPM), success/error rate etc.

 ![](https://i.imgur.com/AtSCG5e.gif)

 ### Run It

-Just like any other NodeJS application, run it using `node` command line. `Loadflux` is just a _library_, **NOT** a framework or CLI.
+Just like any other NodeJS application, run it using `node` command line. `LOADRUSH` is just a _library_, **NOT** a framework or CLI.

 Normally, you don't need to set any environment variables to keep it up and running with default values.
-But `Loadflux` does have some environment variables worth noticing.
+But `LOADRUSH` does have some environment variables worth noticing.
 Either create a `.env` file or specify them when you run your application
 (e.g. in Dockerfile, docker-composer file, k8s deployment.yaml, CloudFormation, etc).

 Environment Variables:
 - General
-    - `LOADFLUX_DURATION`: how long you plan to run your load testing.
+    - `LOADRUSH_DURATION`: how long you plan to run your load testing.
-    - `LOADFLUX_BASE_URL`: the base url of your application.
+    - `LOADRUSH_BASE_URL`: the base url of your application.
 If you don't set, you have to use absolute URL in your http action.
-    - `LOADFLUX_TEST_ID`: the test id (16 chars at most) used for different iteration of your testing.
+    - `LOADRUSH_TEST_ID`: the test id (16 chars at most) used for different iteration of your testing.
 Default: current timestamp since unix epoch.
 - TimescaleDB
-    - `LOADFLUX_TIMESCALEDB_HOST`: TimescaleDB host.
+    - `LOADRUSH_TIMESCALEDB_HOST`: TimescaleDB host.
 Default `localhost`.
-    - `LOADFLUX_TIMESCALEDB_PORT`: TimescaleDB port, Default `5432`.
+    - `LOADRUSH_TIMESCALEDB_PORT`: TimescaleDB port, Default `5432`.
 - Logging
-    - `DEBUG`: we are use `debug` as our underlying logger, so you can enable a namespace. e.g. `DEBUG=loadflux:*`
+    - `DEBUG`: we are use `debug` as our underlying logger, so you can enable a namespace. e.g. `DEBUG=loadrush:*`

 ### Report and logs